VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

 \subsection{Training a Neural Network Model}

 Each iSeVC needs to be encoded into a vector, which is used as an input to a neural network.
 In order to make iSeVCs independent of user-defined function names while capturing program semantic information, this step maps user-defined function names to symbolic names (e.g., ``FUN1'', ``FUN2'') in a one-to-one fashion.
 It is worth mentioning that iSeVCs are already independent of local variable names because the latter are replaced with symbolic names in the intermediate code.
 Then, a {\em word embedding} method can be used to encode iSeVCs into vectors.
-Since the lengths of the resulting vectors (representing iSeVCs) can be different and a neural network takes input vectors of a fixed-length $\theta$, these vectors may need to be adjusted as follows: If a vector is shorter than $\theta$, zeroes are padded to the end of the vector; if a vector is longer than $\theta$, the vector is truncated to length $\theta$ to make the sSyVC appear in the middle of the resulting vector \cite{SySeVR}.
-Finally, the vectors are used as the input to a neural network that satisfies the aforementioned Requirements 1-3 (i.e., granularity refinement, easy mapping, and attention taking).
+Since the lengths of the resulting vectors can be different and a neural network takes input vectors of a fixed-length $\theta$, these vectors may need to be adjusted as follows: If a vector is shorter than $\theta$, zeroes are padded to the end of the vector; if a vector is longer than $\theta$, the vector is truncated to length $\theta$ to make the sSyVC appear in the middle of the resulting vector \cite{SySeVR}.
+Finally, the vectors are used as input to a neural network that satisfies the aforementioned Requirements 1-3, as shown in Sections \ref{subsec:Experiments_RQ1}-\ref{subsec:Experiments_RQ4}.
 In what follows, we elaborate the neural network BRNN-vdl we propose, which satisfies the aforementioned Requirements 1-3.